Dissipation driven dynamical topological phase transitions in two-dimensional superconductors

-{\it Model Hamiltonian:} Throughout this Letter, our main reference Hamiltonian corresponds to the self-consistent mean-field (SCMF) approximation of the model Hamiltonian $H$ for a system of interacting spinful fermions on a 2D square lattice introduced in Ref.\cite{longer_paper}.
-In addition to the spin-conserving single-fermion hopping $J$ between nearest neighboring lattice sites (we put $J=1$ below), $H$ contains a nearest-neighbor and a next-to-nearest neighbor density-density interaction, both attractive in the spin singlet channel, with interaction strengths respectively given by $V$ and $Z$ (both assumed $>0$).
-By going through a standard implementation of the SCMF approximation, we arrive at the SCMF Hamiltonian \cite{Peronaci2015,longer_paper}
+{\it Model Hamiltonian.} Our main reference Hamiltonian $H_{\rm MF}$ stems from the self-consistent mean-field (SCMF) approximation of the Hamiltonian describing interacting spinful fermions on a two-dimensional (2D) square lattice introduced in Ref.\cite{longer_paper}, with a nearest-neighbor and a next-to-nearest neighbor density-density interaction, both attractive in the spin singlet channel, respectively, with interaction strengths $V$ and $Z$ (both $>0$).
+We therefore set \cite{Peronaci2015,longer_paper}

-\beq H_{\rm MF}=\sum_{{\bf k}} [c_{{\bf k},\uparrow}^\dagger , c_{{\bf k},\downarrow} ] \left[ \right] \left[ \right] \; , \eneq
+\beq H_{\rm MF}=\sum_{{\bf k}}[c_{{\bf k},\uparrow}^\dagger , c_{{\bf -k},\downarrow} ] \left[ \right] \left[ \right], \eneq